 A. For mobile work we try to keep within 15 miles of the centre of York, but please do call us with specific requirements.
-For detailing, we are based in Sheriff Hutton; the address is private for security and will be released upon booking.
+For detailing, we are based in Osbaldwick; the address is private for security and will be released upon booking.

 A. Yes, fully.
 We have insurance for driving customer vehicles on the road, public liability, employers liability, and accidental damage cover.

 A. Generally our valets last from 2-5 hours depending on what is booked and the size of the car (a standard valet on a small car takes much less time than a Premier Plus on an extra large car).
 Detailing takes much longer; our shortest details last a day, our longest up to a week.

 A. Yes.
 We use anti bacterial spray on our equipment between cars, and also use anti viral products.
 We do NOT guarantee to remove the virus from your vehicle if it is present, simply reduce risk to ourselves and customers.